 Winds 'n Jazz in June

-This day camp is chamber music at its best, with small ensembles, friendly faculty and a whole week to enjoy it!
+This day camp features small ensembles, friendly faculty and a whole week to enjoy it!

 Throughout the week, campers perform in small mixed instrument ensembles, same instrument ensembles, jazz combos (including pianists), and have classes and participate in special topics, including drum circles, music theory & history, movement/exercise, reed-making class for double reeds, and piano skills.

 All campers receive private coaching on their instrument.

 All applicants entering grade 8 through the senior year of high school will be accepted.
 Younger students can be accepted by teacher referral.

 Applications for both scholarships can found on the Forms & Documents page.

 Winds 'n Jazz in June will take place at the new Seton Hill University Performing Arts Center located at the corner of Otterman St. and Harrison Ave. in downtown Greensburg.
 Drop off and pick up for the camp will be at the main lobby entrance located on Harrison Avenue.
 The two evening recitals will take place in the Reichgut Concert Hall just inside the main entrance.